luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 The code repository
 -------------------
-The codes are available for download from a Mercurial repository.
+The codes are available for download from a public Mercurial repository.
 To make a clone of the repository::

   $ cd $HOME
   $ hg clone https://source.eait.uq.edu.au/hg/cfcfd3 cfcfd3

-and provide the username "cfcfd-user@svn.itee.uq.edu.au" for authentication.
+You may provide the username "cfcfd-user@svn.itee.uq.edu.au" for authentication but no password is required for reading.
-This takes about 40 seconds on campus at UQ.
+Cloning the repository takes about 40 seconds on campus at UQ.
 It may take much longer, depending on your internet connection.

 To see what's changed::